 Are you living a healthy lifestyle?
 These are my thoughts on How to Live a Healthy Lifestyle that I wanted to share with all of you.
-I wrote this to help you to understand the importance of healthy eating and living a lifestyle.
+I wrote this to help you to understand the importance of healthy eating and living a certain type of lifestyle.

 The food that we eat significantly affects our energy level, mood, the way we think, and how we relate to other people.
 Carefully choosing the right kinds of food may prove to be a challenge because of the wide variety of great tasting meals that surround us.